0xnu/sps_gbm_ef/README.md

 ### Summary

 Through the experiment, I was able to optimise a stock portfolio and draw an efficient frontier.
 In addition, I created random and equal-weighted portfolios, which I then compared with the efficient frontier.
 The findings were clear and consistent.
 Buying a random portfolio was found to significantly reduce risk compared to buying stocks individually.
-Similarly, choosing an equal-weighted portfolio led to a selection that was remarkably close to the efficient frontier.
+Similarly, choosing an equal-weighted portfolio led to a selection remarkably close to the efficient frontier.
 These results instil confidence in the effectiveness of these strategies for stock portfolio optimisation.

 If you are still deciding what to buy as an investment, remember to consider all the options presented to you with equal weight.